aridoza/foundational-java/functional-programming-lesson/02-stream-processing-and-collectors/README.md

     }

-**map: is used to replace each incoming object from the source stream with a different object in the output stream, where the new object is formed by applying a lambda expression to the incoming object**
+**map: is used to replace each incoming object from the source stream with a different object in the output stream, where the new object is formed by applying a lambda expression to the incoming object.**

     //Map - Given the Person list, create a new list of their ages.
     List<Person> personList =